roliveira81/CI-MS4-T4H-Portal/README.md

   - As a registered user, I want to log in and log out of my profile account and keep my information safe for future accesses;
   - As a registered user, I want to update my details, so that I can change my delivery address for future purchases;
-  - As a registered user, I want to store my details for later use avoiding having to retype it on the next purchase;
+  - As a registered user, I want to store my details for later use, avoiding to retype it on the next purchase;
   - As a registered user, I want to store my purchase history and check the goods delivery status;
   - As a registered user, I want to select the quantity of each product I want to order, entering the quantity of each I want to purchase;
   - As a registered user, I want to review my purchase choices at checkout, so that I can decide to add or remove products before confirming;